Selecting and/or Arranging for Appropriate Services for Incarcerated, Institutionalized, Detained or Deported Parents

 5. Document any contacts with the consulate or the local child welfare agency in the Service Providers Contact Notebook.

-6. Assess and incorporate information provided by the consulate into the case plan and court reports, and document any barriers to the parent’s access to court-mandated services and his/her ability to maintain contact with the child.
+6. Assess and incorporate information provided by the consulate into the case plan and court reports, and document any barriers to the parent’s access to court-mandated services and their ability to maintain contact with the child.

 7. Send the parent/guardian all notices, court reports and case plans in a timely fashion.